eficode/powershell-copilot-training/project/backlog.md

 Utilize Copilot Chat for structured task generation.
 Agent mode, if available, might offer a more automated planning approach

 Use Copilot to identify the further implementation phases.

+### Optional Phase: Test-Driven Development with Pester and GitHub Copilot

+1. **Initial Test Setup**
+   - Use Copilot to generate a basic Pester test structure
+   - Set up test folder organization mirroring the module structure
+   - Create test fixtures and mock data with Copilot's assistance

+2. **Unit Test Development**
+   - Leverage Copilot to generate test cases for each function
+   - Use Copilot to suggest different test scenarios and edge cases
+   - Implement mocks for external commands and platform-specific functionality